 Details create the ultimate cosiness and attention to it has always been paramount to me whether it’s setting a breakfast table or a homely ambience.
 The touch of natural Linen brings back memories to those special moments together with family and friends.
 We admire traditions and valuables passed through generations, hence I started designing timeless Linen home-ware and the idea of Linumø was born.

-My background in social entrepreneurship has influenced the business to be both ethically and socially responsible, as well as contribute to a more sustainable living.
+Our backgrounds in social entrepreneurship and engineering has influenced the business to be both ethically and socially responsible, as well as contribute to a more sustainable living.

 Linumø Copenhagen – elegantly simple design, that focuses on capturing the charm and texture of Linen.
 Long Linen traditions and Scandinavian design unite in a cozy celebration of everyday life.
 Carefully selected beautiful and natural linen fabrics from Europe to admire special and ordinary moments.
 We are proud to create handmade products and to return to traditional craftsmanship and authentic values of our products.
 The fabric, the color, the quality, the attention to detail comes with every product we create.
 Little pieces of our hearts are put into every single step of the way until linen brings happiness and coziness to your home.
 Linumø is aiming to reduce the environmental impact by using only 100% natural linen fibers.
 We believe that, if we create & consume consciously, we can reduce waste and contribute to a sustainable environment.
 Let’s make a positive impact on Earth together.